-Yep – it’s those last 2 items that confuses everyone and this is what the article is about and where I come in.
+Yep – it’s those last 2 items that confuse everyone and this is what the article is about and where I come in.
 I’m going to shed a little light on that.

-To maintain consistency with all the other photographers and there are some photographer who don’t know how to do this and I was one of those people when I first jumped into senior photography.
-I have learned and I share this knowledge to upcoming senior photographers when they ask for help.
+To maintain consistency with all the other photographers and there are some photographers who don’t know how to do this and I was one of those people when I first jumped into senior photography.
+I have learned and I share this knowledge with upcoming senior photographers when they ask for help.

-When I’m at the session, I focus on getting at least 1 to 2 waist up shots through out the session in the different outfits they bring.
-I try to come up with 3-4 different options as it’s just a waist up shot.
-From there when editing, I use a brush in Photoshop that once the image is a wallet size photo, I place the brush over the senior’s head and from this the bridge of their nose to the bottom of their chin – this brush should fit in (see Luke as my example)
+When I’m at the session, I focus on getting at least 1 to 2 waist-up shots throughout the session in the different outfits they bring.
+I try to come up with 3-4 different options as it’s just a waist-up shot.
+From there when editing, I use a brush in Photoshop once the image is a wallet size photo, I place the brush over the senior’s head and from this the bridge of their nose to the bottom of their chin – this brush should fit in (see Luke as my example)

 So if I and all the other photographers follow the rules, this is what it should look like in the yearbook:

-See? everyone eyes are lined up, everyone can be seen properly.
+See? everyone’s eyes are lined up, and everyone can be seen properly.
 Easy on the eyes when looking at the yearbook.